-London can be paradise for the food lovers.
+London can be a paradise for food lovers.
 You can find everything there to satisfy your cravings and one thing that you should definitely try is the East End Food Tour.

-To be honest, London was never part of my ‘’bucket list’’ or whatever, unlike for many other people.
-I decided to visit it just because I found cheap flights from there to Georgia, which was my target, and I thought – okay, so why not check out London for a couple of days before going to Georgia.
+To be honest, London was never part of my ”bucket list” or whatever, unlike for many other people.
+I decided to visit it just because I found cheap flights from London to Georgia, which was my target destination, and I thought – okay, so why not check out London for a couple of days before going to Georgia.
 Glad I did, it turned out that London is not that bad.
-There was also something that I was excited for that was expecting me in London, The East End Food Tour.
+I think that one day I might even learn to love the city.
+There was also something that I was excited about that was expecting me in London, The East End Food Tour.

 What is East End Food Tour

 The East End is a three and a half, four hours food tour in the East End neighborhood of London.
 The tour offers eight authentic tastings in favorite locals places and of course the history of the place and the places you visit as well.

 St. John Bread and Wine – This was our first stop and one of my favorites.
 Here we’ve tried the legendary bacon sandwich that this place has to offer.